 The Facility provides a revolving credit and letter of credit facility.
-The availability period for the revolving credit facility, as amended in February 2018 expires one month prior to the final maturity date.
+The availability period for the revolving credit facility expires one month prior to the final maturity date.
 The letter of credit facility expires on the final maturity date.
-The available facility amount is subject to borrowing base constraints and, beginning on March 31, 2022, outstanding borrowings will be constrained by an amortization schedule.
-The Facility has a final maturity date of March 31, 2025.
-As of June 30, 2018, we had no letters of credit issued under the Facility.
+The available facility amount is subject to borrowing base constraints and, beginning on March 31, 2024, outstanding borrowings will be constrained by an amortization schedule.
+The Facility has a final maturity date of March 31, 2027.
+As of March 31, 2023, we had no letters of credit issued under the Facility.
+We have the right to cancel all the undrawn commitments under the amended and restated Facility.

-We were in compliance with the financial covenants contained in the Facility as of March 31, 2018 (the most recent assessment date).
+If an event of default exists under the Facility, the lenders can accelerate the maturity and exercise other rights and remedies, including the enforcement of security granted pursuant to the Facility over certain assets.
+We were in compliance with the financial covenants contained in the Facility as of March 31, 2023 (the most recent assessment date).
 The Facility contains customary cross default provisions.